Skip to main content

 Engagement in Kiribati

 Australia and Kiribati enjoy close and longstanding relations based on regional and international cooperation, trade links, a substantial development assistance program, support for maritime surveillance and broader security operation, and people to people contacts.
 Australia's vision is to support Kiribati in its own efforts to strengthen its democratic institutions and economic and environmental resilience.
-Australia is supporting the Government of Kiribati's development strategy, KV20 and its National COVID-19 Preparedness and Response Plan.
+Australia is supporting the Government of Kiribati's development strategy and KV20.

 The main road linking the islands of South Tarawa.
 Photo: Rob Madsen